-The Indian plastics sector is increasingly asking for higher tariffs and more government support against imports, particularly from Plasticscompetitors in Southeast Asia and China, as it copes with the country’s slowest economic growth rates in a decade.
+The Indian plastics sector is increasingly asking for higher tariffs and more government support against imports, particularly from competitors in Southeast Asia and China, as it copes with the country’s slowest economic growth rates in a decade.

 One of the country’s largest polymer trade associations, the All India Plastics Manufacturers’ Association, for example, used public forums at a recently held exhibition to repeatedly urge the government to impose 20 percent tariffs on imported plastics products from the ASEAN countries and China.